mangeshkokse/docker/docker_QA.md

 Docker Hub is a central resource for developers to find and share containerized applications and services.
 On `AWS` we get `ECR`.

+# Q. What is a Dockerfile?

+A Dockerfile is a text file that contains a series of instructions used to build a Docker image.
+It defines the environment and steps required to package an application into an image.
+Key instructions include:

+- **FROM**: Specifies the base image to use.
+- **RUN**: Executes commands to install dependencies or set up the environment.
+- **COPY/ADD**: Copies files from the host to the container.
+- **CMD/ENTRYPOINT**: Defines the default command or script to run when the container starts.

+By using a Dockerfile, developers can automate the process of creating customized Docker images.

+# Q. What is a Hypervisor?

+A hypervisor is software or hardware that creates and manages virtual machines (VMs).
+It allows multiple operating systems to run concurrently on a single physical machine by sharing resources like CPU, memory, and storage.

+There are two types of hypervisors:

+- **Type 1 (Bare-Metal)**: Runs directly on the hardware.
+Examples include VMware ESXi, Microsoft Hyper-V, and Xen.
+It offers better performance since it interacts directly with the physical hardware.

+- **Type 2 (Hosted)**: Runs on top of a host operating system.
+Examples include VirtualBox and VMware Workstation.
+It is more flexible but slightly less efficient due to the overhead of the host OS.

+Hypervisors enable virtualization, allowing efficient use of hardware by running multiple VMs on a single physical server.